 So now that you know what to do before heading to the salon which of our twenty different types of pedicure should you choose?
-Whilst most pedicures have basic steps such as removing dead skin cells or bathing feet in warm water there are differences in the add-ons plus the products that are used.
+Whilst most pedicure types have basic steps such as removing dead skin cells or bathing feet in warm water there are differences in the add-ons plus the products that are used.

-If you are after a no-frills or fuss salon treatment on your feet then you are probably looking to choose a basic pedicure or mini pedicure.
+If you are after a no-frills or fuss salon treatment on your feet then you are probably looking to choose a basic pedicure or mini classic pedicure.
 This is the standard type of regular pedicure that you would find in any typical salon.
 This is a great form of pedicure if you want basic foot maintenance without spending hours in the salon chair.

 A basic pedicure usually starts with a foot soak that helps to soften the feel and nails.
 Then dead skin cells are removed by your nail technician with a foot file or pumice stone.
 This is followed by a relaxed foot and calf massage to relax your muscles and soothe your feet.
-Finally, you can are asked to choose a nail polish colour so that your toes can be painted the colour of your choice.
+Finally, you can are asked to choose a nail polish color so that your toes can be painted the color of your choice.

 A basic pedicure is a brilliant way of keeping your feet in tip-top condition without spending a fortune.